neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 This is mostly useful when combined with the [Inheritance](#inheritance) feature described above.
 That way you can wrap all use cases in a parent node with a common widget.
-It also allows you to use knobs from within the [builder](../werkbank/WerkbankParentNode/builder.html)s of the parent nodes.
+The wrapping feature also allows you to use knobs from within the [builder](../werkbank/WerkbankParentNode/builder.html)s of the parent nodes.

-This example adds two knobs to all page use cases, which control the horizontal and vertical safe area:
+This example adds two knobs to all page use cases that control the horizontal and vertical safe area:
 ```dart
 WerkbankRoot get root => WerkbankRoot(
   children: [